ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 **Currently, the information barrier feature is in private preview**.
 When these features are generally available, they'll be included in subscriptions, such as:

-- Microsoft 365 Enterprise E5
+- Microsoft 365 E5

-- Office 365 Enterprise E5
+- Office 365 E5

 - Office 365 Advanced Compliance

-- Information Protection & Compliance
+- Microsoft 365 E5 Compliance

 For more details, including plans and pricing, see [Compliance Solutions](https://products.office.com/business/security-and-compliance/compliance-solutions).

 To [define or edit information barrier policies](define-information-barriers-policies.md), you must be assigned one of the following roles:

-- Microsoft 365 Enterprise Global Administrator
+- Microsoft 365 Global Administrator

 - Office 365 Global Administrator